sarahzu/DS-for-SE-2018-Seminar/social_technical_aspects/Worksheet_social_technical_aspects_paper_2.md

 8. What did you **not understand** of this paper?

-The paper explained the steps they did very well, so there wasn't anything we could not understand at all.
-However, for some used statistical methods (e.g. Spearman correlation) we had to do some research to fully understand why they were choosen and what they are used for exactly.
+The paper explained the used steps very well, so there wasn't anything we could not understand at all.
+However, for some used statistical methods (e.g. Mann-Whitney test or Spearman correlation) we had to do some research to fully understand why they were choosen and exactly what they were used for.